 Suicide is a tragic consequence of many mental health issues.

 It leaves family, friends, and communities in shock and pain.
-It is estimated that about one million people worldwide commit suicide each year.
+It is estimated that about one million people worldwide dies by suicide each year.
 It is currently the tenth leading cause of death in the United States.

 The causes and circumstances of suicide vary from person to person, but if you can recognize what suicidal behavior looks like, you might be able to save those you care about before it is too late.